rushjs1/clock.nvim/README.md

 `:ClockShowTime` Toggle the 'time' window.

-`:ClockStartTimer` Start the pomodoro timer.

 `:ClockSelectTime` Opens the window to select a duration for the timer.

+`:ClockRestartTimer` Restart the pomodoro timer.

+`:ClockStopTimer` Stop and clear the pomodoro timer.

+`:ClockStartTimer` Start the pomodoro timer (uses default or duration defined in setup).

 `:ClockToggleTimer` Toggle the pomodoro timer floating window(timer continues to run in the background).

-`:ClockStopTimer` Stop and clear the pomodoro timer.

-`:ClockRestartTimer` Restart the pomodoro timer.

 ```lua
 keymap.set("n", "<leader><leader>t", ":ClockShowTime<CR>")